-I recently had the opportunity to visit historic Savannah, Georgia, and during that visit, I took the opportunity to stop by the nearest local yarn shop (LYS), wild fibre.
+I recently had the opportunity to visit historic Savannah, Georgia, and during that visit, I took the opportunity to stop by the nearest local yarn shop (LYS), wild fibre, which, as it turns out, is a very color friendly establishment.

 Posted outside the door of the yarn shop was this notice: